jgeldart/pinafore/docs/tutorial/index.md

 Property expressions are powerful, and can be used to define more complex properties much like class expressions can be used to define complex classes.
 There are more ways to construct property expressions than just chains.
 You can use inverses (which says to traverse the expression component from object to subject instead of subject to object), conjunction, disjunction, and more.
 In this case, we're using a special piece of syntactic sugar `quantity` for referencing whatever property is created for a quantity (either the default one, or a manually declared one).

+### Exercises

+* Add quantities for some micronutrients (such as iron) with the appropriate units
+* Define a class for vitamins and some quantities for different kinds of vitamins with the appropriate units
+* Define a class for a particular diet that is rich in, say, iron

 ### Review

 In this section, we have learnt: